Apl223/College-projects/readme.md

 airline performance sets.

 ### [RealEstatePrices](https://github.com/Apl223/College_and-Machine-Learning-projects/tree/main/RealEstatePrices)
-Built a machine learning Flask application where the user provides a CSV to be parsed into training and validation data for different models.
-Used scikit-learn and pandas libraries.
+Populating prediction results into a SQLite3 database then querying and displaying their results with Flask.

+This program requires the user to input the url or path to the csv file that will be parsed.
+It then targets sale prices and uses other columns in the set as features to predict housing prices.
+It splits training and validation data to fit the models that are going to be used to take the mean absolute error in three different methods: Decision tree, Decision tree with a maximum limit of 100 and Random Forest.

 ### [AnalyzingStocks](https://github.com/Apl223/College_and-Machine-Learning-projects/tree/main/AnalyzingStocks-main)
 Web scraping stock sites, creating and inserting the data into a database with SQL, and using Flask to display it.